 The warmth generated by the visitors is recycled to heat the restaurants above.

-At the other end of the Ice Palace we step out onto a plateau, where we walk among the clouds and peaks, absolutely thrilled to experience the rugged beauty of the Jungfrau Mountain Switzerland.
+At the other end of the Ice Palace, we step out onto a plateau, where we walk among the clouds and peaks, absolutely thrilled to experience the rugged beauty of the Jungfrau Mountain Switzerland.

-At 3471 metres, the Sphinx is the highest vantage point in Europe and the terrace has the best view of the 22km Aletsch Glacier.
+Higher up on the mountain, there is a 360-degree panoramic view from the glass-and-steel Sphinx Observation Hall and Terrace.
+At 3471m, the Sphinx is the highest vantage point in Europe and the terrace has the best view of the 22km Aletsch Glacier.